bvoc59/ntt_py/README.md

 # NTT PY

 Python Implementation of the Number Theoretic Transform (NTT), developed with [numpy](https://numpy.org/).
+NTT PY supports both the cyclic and negacyclic form of the transform as well as Barret Reductions (see below).

 # NTT Background
 ## Cyclic Form